DMWIGGINS/DMWIGGINS.github.io/README.md

 # Doreen Wiggins
-I am a Jr. Developer who is passionate about writing clean, reusable code that improves the lives of the user!
+I am a Jr. Developer who is passionate about writing clean, reusable code that improves the user experience!

 ## About Me
 I completed the Full Stack Developer Bootcamp at UNH, and have a BA in Mathematics.